Hy8012/ElevatorSimulation/README.md

 ##### Week 3 Reflection

 Within the last week, the team management has suffered, therefore, I plan on stepping up to the role of leadership and pushing the deadlines that we are currently a week behind in.
 Our goal this week until the end of the project is to complete the project in multiple stages.
-The first stage is successfully being able to compile the code, passing the JUnit's, and then implementing the GUI.
+The first stage is successfully being able to compile the code, passing the JUnits, and then implementing the GUI.

 ##### Week 4 Reflection